Language policy in Latvia: Official use of languages

 Since the Official Language Law came into force in 2000, submitting documents to the government (local included) and state public enterprises is allowed in Latvian only, except in cases specially defined in the law (emergency services, foreign residents, etc.), according to Section 10.
-From 1992–2000, authorities had to accept documents in Russian, German and English, too, and were allowed to answer in the language of the application.
+From 1992 to 2000, authorities had to accept documents in Russian, German and English, too, and were allowed to answer in the language of the application.

 Before the losses of the Latvian government in the cases Podkolzina v.
 Latvia (ECHR) and Ignatāne v.
 Latvia (UN HRC), a certain level of command in Latvian was asked for eligibility to Parliament and local councils.
 In practice, this had led to re-examinations of various candidates, at least sometimes unexpected, which prevented Ignatāne and Podkolzina (representatives of the Equal Rights party in the 1997 local and 1998 parliamentary elections) from participation.
 As of 2011, candidates do not need to prove language proficiency, but elected members of Saeima and local councilors can be deprived of mandate for insufficient command of Latvian.

 Names and surnames in Latvian-issued documents are formed in Latvianized form, according to Section 19.
 These provisions were subject in ECHR cases Kuhareca v.
 Latvia and Mencena v.
 Latvia (both declared inadmissible in 2004), since the Latvian Constitutional Court had found them constitutional in 2001.
 An analogous application was submitted to UN HRC in 2007 and won by the applicant on grounds of privacy (Raihman v.
 Latvia).

 Toponyms are formed in Latvian only (on the Livonian coast in Livonian as well), according to Section 18 of the Official Language Law.

 The Electronic Mass Media Law orders to use only Latvian in the first channels of public radio and television, and basically Latvian in their second channels (Section 66).